 Hershey Sweet Lights

-From November 10-January 1, you can drive through the holiday winter wonderland of Hershey Sweet Lights.
+Until January 3rd 2021, you can drive through the holiday winter wonderland of Hershey Sweet Lights.
 Enjoy nearly 600 illuminated, animated displays from the comfort of your car as you drive through two miles of wooded trails.
 Nearly 600 displays!
 This is a great way to visit Hersheypark in the winter and add to your holiday light display list.

 Hershey’s Chocolate World